ryyanwang/davinci/README.md

 ### Shortcuts Flow

-One feature we added is the ability to create conversations with multiple back and forth Requests and Responses.
+One feature I added is the ability to create conversations with multiple back and forth Requests and Responses.
 This was done by simply passing through the context of the conversation into each continued interation of the conversation (although this was quite the hassle to do in the shortcuts app).
-You can find the shortcut we used later on in the document.
+You can find the shortcut I used later on in the document.

 ![Screenshot from 2023-04-13 23-44-37](https://user-images.githubusercontent.com/77647164/231976030-ad82ac9b-5e8f-4b58-9b7c-e300271b85e0.png)